anarchopossum/fibonacci-solitaire/README.md

 # FibSoli
 FibonacciSolitaire
 A small game based on Luck.
-if the last hand is adds up to a Fibonacci Number. you win! else you loose.
+if the last hand  adds up to a Fibonacci Number. you win! else you loose.